GeoDimi99/RL-Agent-for-Blackjack/README.md

 4. After training, the results will be saved in the `results/` directory, including plots of the episode rewards, episode lengths, and training error.

-## Future Work

-- **Hyperparameter Tuning**: Experiment with different hyperparameters (e.g., learning rate, batch size) to improve the agent's performance.
-- **Advanced Architectures**: Implement more advanced neural network architectures, such as Double DQN or Dueling DQN, to enhance the agent's learning capabilities.
-- **Real-time Visualization**: Add real-time visualization of the agent's gameplay to better understand its decision-making process.

-##